CompuCell3D/CompuCell3DDevelopersManual/docs/heteropytic_boundary_surface_steppable.rst

 Running the Simulation with Heterotypic Surface Calculator
 ----------------------------------------------------------

-The simulation code is quite easy to write as it follows the same pattern that we encountered in the previous chapter where we introduced Python bindings to the C++ steppable.
-We start with an XML file:
+The simulation follows the same pattern used in the Python-binding growth example.
+First, instantiate the C++ steppable in XML:

 .. code-block:: xml
     :linenos: